Gop Temple: Location

 It is located on the bank of Vartu river and south-west of the Gop hill of Barda Hills.
 The Zinavari village is also known as Juna or Nana Gop and is located east of Gop village.
 It is located north of Ghumli, on a hill top.

 History

 The ancient temple of Gop is considered the earliest surviving stone temple of Saurashtra, Gujarat.
-Burgess in 1876 estimated it not later than 6th century.
-Sankalia states that the temple belongs to 5th century but not earlier than Uparkot caves of Junagadh based on the Kahu-Jo-Darro stupa of Mirpurkhas.
+Burgess in 1876 estimated that it not later than 6th century.
+Sankalia states that the temple belongs to the 5th century but not earlier than Uparkot caves of Junagadh based on the Kahu-Jo-Darro stupa of Mirpurkhas.
 The temple is generally dated to late 6th century (575-600 CE).

 K. V. Soundara Rajan assigned the first half of the 7th century.
 The most probable date considered now is the last quarter of 6th century (Maitraka period) to the first half of the 7th century.
-The temple is protected monument by Archeological Survey of India and is designated as Monument of National Importance (N-GJ-133).
+The temple is a protected monument by Archeological Survey of India and is designated as a Monument of National Importance (N-GJ-133).